 2. Provide Detailed Task Descriptions in Your Template

 When it comes to detailed task descriptions, less is more.
 Be as clear and concise as possible.
-Specific instructions such as “Mark this task as ‘Done’ when you’ve completed the required action” are often all it takes for clients to feel comfortable getting started.
+Specific instructions such as “Mark this task as ‘Done’ when you’ve completed the required action” is often all it takes for clients to feel comfortable getting started.
 You can always include a hyperlink to a help article if your customers need more guidance.

 Remember, all automated emails—including task assignments and descriptions—come from the project manager.
-So in addition to being detailed, clear, and concise, task descriptions also need to sound human.
+So, in addition to being detailed, clear, and concise, task descriptions also need to sound human.
 Make sure tasks and emails have a friendly, personalized tone.
 Don’t be afraid to use a little professional humor or throw in an emoji or GIF here and there to keep your customers engaged.

 Here is an example of how to create a task description with all the details your customers need:

 - Name: Action-oriented task title such as “Schedule Kickoff Call” that makes it clear what needs to be done

 - Description: Written like the body of an email to tell the assignee what they need to do and how to do it—feel free to include hyperlinks or embed videos.
 Make sure this doesn’t sound canned—you are a human communicating with another human.
 Pro tip: use merge tags to personalize the message for your recipients.

 - Duration: How many business days do they have to complete the task